Group fairness in dynamic refugee assignment: Supplementary material for numerical results (Section )

 \subsection{Evaluation beyond i.i.d. based on a single historical trace (Section~\ref{sec:emp-algos})}

 In this section we demonstrate the performance of our algorithms in a setting that most closely resembles the real world.
+In reality, non-stationarities arise due to changing arrival patterns of refugees with certain characteristics (e.g., one country of origin might have a spike of arrivals in a given month), and due to changing economic conditions in the host country.
+Our theoretical guarantees extend to such non-stationary arrivals; see the discussions in Appendix~\ref{app:nonstationary}.

 We treat the 2016 arrivals---in the order that they actually arrived---as the test cohort.
 Therefore, the arrival sequence no longer satisfies an i.i.d. assumption.
 All parameters used in the algorithms (e.g., $\boldsymbol{\lambda}^*$, $\boldsymbol{\mu}^*$, and $\mathbb{E}[O_g]$) are determined using the 2015 cohort of arrivals.
 When running the algorithms, the only knowledge that the algorithm has about the 2016 arrivals is the total number of 2016 arrivals and the capacity vector for 2016.
 These assumptions reflect the information known in reality.

 There is one subtle complexity.
 Suppose there are certain groups which are present in the 2016 arrival cohort that were not present in the 2015 arrival cohort.
 This means that we cannot estimate $\lambda_g^*$ for a group $g$ in this situation.
 This is not an issue in the \textsc{NL-Edu} or \textsc{NL-Age} scenarios, but is an issue in the \textsc{US-CoO} scenario.
 We propose handling the issue in the following way.
 If there is a large group $g$ that arrives in 2016 and not in 2015, it is likely that the policymaker will have prior knowledge about this group.
 For example, there may have been a policy that prohibited this group from arriving in 2015, but policy changes allow for their arrival in 2016.
 With this prior knowledge, we could use data-driven approaches to estimate $\lambda_g^*$ for this group.
 For example, we could generate employment probability predictions for simulated arrivals from this group and add them to the 2015 arrival cohort before computing the parameters of the algorithms.